Efficient collaborative learning of the average treatment effect: Introduction

-However, the exchangeability condition may not hold in practice, especially when the set of covariates fails to fully capture the variability of the outcome among data sources.
-In practice, this can occur if not all effect modifier covariates are measured in every data source, or any effect modifier covariates have minimal overlap between data sources.
-These limit the real-world applicability of data fusion methods.
-Some work considers a weaker version of exchangeability assumption, where the majority of them requires a transportable conditional mean rather than the whole distribution \citep{dahabreh2019towards,lee2023improving}, while \cite{guo2022multi} imposes a transportable odds ratio and \citep{yang2020improved} imposes the transportability condition only to the treated group.
-While these methods offer relaxed exchangeability conditions, they still require certain distributional characteristics to be identical across populations, which does not fully resolve the challenges previously mentioned.
-Recently, \cite{li2023data} defined weakly aligned sources in which the ratio of conditional outcome distributions between these sources and the target distribution can be characterized by selection bias models, and thus accommodates a richer class of shape-constraints besides the ones imposed on the outcome mean functions.
-Another line of work use data-driven ways to determine whether to borrow from other data sources.
-For instance, \cite{chen2021minimax} proposed an adaptive anchored thresholding estimator that balanced the bias-variance trade-off. \cite{yang2023elastic} developed a ``test and pool" procedure which involves using a preliminary test statistics to first determine whether exchangeability holds, and then proposed a test-based elastic integration method that decides whether to borrow from other sources.
-However, these adaptive data integration methods have several limitations.
-First, they typically result in irregular estimators, making uniform inference challenging and performs poorly in small samples for certain data-generating process.
-Second, there is a lack of guidance for potential users on when to fuse.
-Specifically, comparing to single-source inference, many of the existing methods only benefit when transportability is likely to hold.
-When the exchangeability condition fails, these methods would introduce bias, loss of efficiency or estimation penalty, which is also known as ``negative transfer".
+A significant body of work has focused on addressing the challenges posed by distributional shifts.
+However, a key assumption underlying much of this research is the exchangeability condition, which assumes that a common conditional distribution of the outcome of interest is shared among these heterogeneous data sources \citep{rudolph2017robust}.
+Since the level of heterogeneity is only restricted to non-outcome variables, it is feasible to fuse data for estimating a causal effect in an unbiased and efficient way \citep{li2023efficient}.
+However, such exchangeability condition may not hold in practice, especially when the set of covariates fails to fully capture the variability of the outcome among data sources.
+While some work offers relaxed exchangeability conditions \citep{guo2022multi,lee2023improving}, they still require certain distributional characteristics to be identical across populations, which does not fully resolve the challenges previously mentioned.
+Recently, \cite{li2025data} defined weakly aligned sources in which the ratio of conditional outcome distributions between these sources and the target distribution can be characterized by selection bias models, and thus accommodates a richer class of shape-constraints besides the ones imposed on the outcome mean functions.
+Another line of work use data-driven ways to determine whether to borrow from other data sources. \cite{yang2023elastic} developed a test--and--pool procedure using a preliminary test statistics to first determine whether exchangeability holds.
+However, these adaptive data integration methods result in irregular estimators, making uniform inference challenging and performs poorly in small samples for certain data-generating process.
+In addition, many of the existing methods only benefit when transportability is likely to hold.
+When the exchangeability condition fails, these methods would introduce bias or loss of efficiency, which is also known as ``negative transfer".